EshiNanase/Internet-Shop-with-payment-using-Django/README.md

-# Online on Django with payment
+# Online-Store on Django with payment